Foundation (nonprofit): Europe

 There is no commonly accepted legal definition across Europe for a foundation.
-There was a proposal for a European Foundation Statute, a legal form that would create a legal definition recognised across all EU Member States, however this proposal was withdrawn in 2015 following its failure to pass through COREPER 1.
+There was a proposal for a European Foundation Statute, a legal form that would create a legal definition recognised across all EU Member States.
+However, this proposal was withdrawn in 2015 following its failure to pass through COREPER 1.

 Foundations in civil law

 The term "foundation", in general, is used to describe a distinct legal entity.
-Foundations as legal structures (legal entities) and/or legal persons (legal personality), may have a diversity of forms and may follow diverse regulations depending on the jurisdiction where they are created.
-Foundations are often set up for charitable purposes, family patrimony and collective purposes.
+Foundations as legal structures (legal entities) and/or legal persons (legal personality) may have a diversity of forms and may follow varying regulations depending on the jurisdiction where they are created.
+Foundations are often set up for charitable purposes, family patrimony and collective purposes which can include education or research.

 In some jurisdictions, a foundation may acquire its legal personality when it is entered in a public registry, while in other countries a foundation may acquire legal personality by the mere action of creation through a required document.
 Unlike a company, foundations have no shareholders, though they may have a board, an assembly and voting members.
 A foundation may hold assets in its own name for the purposes set out in its constitutive documents, and its administration and operation are carried out in accordance with its statutes or articles of association rather than fiduciary principles.
 The foundation has a distinct patrimony independent of its founder.